Our church seeks to make a difference in the world in the following ways:

 Outreach to Iranians Living in Washington, D.C.

-Steve and Kathi Amar have been serving with Christar among the Iranian population in Washington, D.C. area since 2001.
+Steve and Kathi have been serving among the Iranian population in Washington, D.C. area since 2001.
 The population of Iranians in the D.C.
 Metro area is believed to be as high as 250,000.
-With many Iranians disillusioned with Islam and turning to Christ, the Amars’ goal is to help them come to Christ, disciple Iranian Believers, and facilitate a church planting movement among them in the D.C.
+With many Iranians disillusioned with Islam and turning to Christ, their goal is to help them come to Christ, disciple Iranian Believers, and facilitate a church planting movement among them in the D.C.
 Metro area and beyond-including Iran.

-Chuck Schwartz is a full-time missionary who travels from a home-base in Philadelphia to Russia several times a year.
+Chuck travels from a home-base in Philadelphia to Eastern Europe several times a year.
 During the year, Chuck helps provide ministry training as well as biblical and theological education to church leaders.
 The purpose of the training is to increase personal evangelism and the multiplication of new churches.
 Chuck also assists with financial, technical, and logistical aid to indigenous Christian leaders.
-Chuck’s role when at home or in Russia is one of advocate for these leaders so that they may minister more effectively to those among their own people groups, leading to spiritual birth and growth in Christ for individual persons and the church.
+Chuck’s role when at home or in Eastern Europe is one of advocate for these leaders so that they may minister more effectively to those among their own people groups, leading to spiritual birth and growth in Christ for individual persons and the church.

 David and Lee